kashishkirti2-source/python-assignment-03-bitsom-ba-2511339_Kirti_Kashish/python-assignment-part1/README.md

 I handled invalid inputs so that the program does not crash.

 This assignment helped me understand loops, lists, strings, and conditionals in Python.

+## Task 3 - Class Performance Summary
+In this task, I calculated the average marks of each student and assigned pass or fail status.
+I printed a formatted class performance table.
+I also calculated how many students passed and failed.
+Then I found the class topper and overall class average.